Revenue Source Audit in 15 Minutes: Find the Single-Source Risk Threatening $70K–$90K Operators

 Takes 1 hour yearly, prevents $30K–$80K crash risk

-ROI: 30-80X risk prevention
+ROI: 30–80X risk prevention.

 Run this on the first day of every quarter.
 Calendar it now.

-Quarterly 10-Minute Concentration Check
+How to Run the Quarterly 10-Minute Revenue Concentration Check

 First day of quarter: